 eM Client is much more than just a way to keep your emails in order.
-As well as managing your messages, it can track your schedule and organize your to-do list.
-There's also an integrated chat features that supports three major messaging services (Google, Facebook and Jabber), and a facility for making quick file transfers so you don't have to mess about with sharing links to third-party filesharing sites.
+As well as managing your messages, it can track your schedule, organize your to-do lists, and help you keep in touch with support for three major messaging services (Google, Facebook and Jabber).
+There's even a facility for making quick file transfers so you don't have to mess about with sharing links to third-party filesharing sites.

 If you’re moving from another email client, there's a quick migration tool that makes it easy to transfer your messages from Microsoft Outlook, Outlook Express, Windows Mail, Windows Live Mail or Thunderbird.

-After downloading eM Client, you'll be given a 30-day free trial of the premium edition.
+After downloading eM Client, you'll be given a 30-day free trial of the Pro edition.
 To switch to the free version you'll need to request a free license from the developer's site.
 It's straightforward, and you'll be up and running in no time.

 Once you're in, eM Client’s streamlined interface grants access to an expansive range of features including advanced email rules, message encryption, template emails and signatures, a full spell-checker, and a built-in translator for when you receive messages in a foreign language (which might not be often – but this is a thoughtful Bing-powered extra when you do)